-Centranthus genus plants are shrubby hardy perennials that reach between 70 and 90 cm in height.
+Centranthus genus plants are shrubby hardy perennials that reach between 70 and 90 cm (30 to 36 inches) in height.

-The common names for Centranthus plants include Jupiter's beard, Petty Betsy, Valerian and Keys of heaven.
+Some of the common names for Centranthus plants include Jupiter's beard, Petty Betsy, Valerian, and Keys of heaven.

-They flower from the late spring with white or pink flowers
+They flower from the late spring, with blooms of white or pink flowers

 Centranthus (Red valerian) by Matthew Hillier.